anandmandilwar/agentic-rag-with-bedrock-agent-Kb/README.md

 - **Boto3**: The project uses the Boto3 library to interact with AWS services.
 You'll need to install it using `pip install boto3`.
-- **Pinecone**: You'll need to create a free Pinecone account and an index to store your vector data.
 - **Streamlit**: The project uses Streamlit to build the QA chatbot.
 You'll need to install it using `pip install streamlit`.

 ## Deployment